DevExpress/testcafe/docs/articles/faq/README.md

 You can learn more about the open-source version at [https://devexpress.github.io/testcafe](https://devexpress.github.io/testcafe).

 We have not abandoned our aspirations to create a competitive proprietary product.
 We plan to release a new commercial version called ***TestCafe Studio***, based on the revised open-source TestCafe.
-Visit [https://testcafe.devexpress.com](https://testcafe.devexpress.com) for up-to-date information.
+Follow us on [Twitter](https://twitter.com/DXTestCafe) for the news about TestCafe Studio.

 ### Which browsers does TestCafe support?
 What are the exact supported versions?